top of page

 Position Overview:

-The position will be responsible for re-establishing C4D membership in Hartford and growing the organizing power of C4D in Hartford.
-We have not had a full time organizer for Hartford for a few years, a key part of the role is establishing a presence in Hartford and cultivating a base that will take action and organize around the organization’s campaigns.
-The ideal candidate is committed to building the long term power of young immigrants and supporting their growth as organizers and life long political workers.
+• The Organizer will be responsible for re-establishing C4D membership in Hartford and growing the organizing power of C4D in Hartford.
+C4D has not had a full-time organizer in Hartford for a few years.
+A key part of the role is establishing a presence in Hartford and cultivating a base that will take action and organize around C4D’s campaigns.
+The ideal candidate is committed to building the long-term power of young immigrants and supporting their growth as organizers and lifelong political workers.

-Reporting to the Organizing Director, the Organizer will serve as a key strategist for the work in Hartford.
-Together with the Organizing Director, they will develop a long term strategy that works to develop the base and power of Hartford.
-This position will work closely with the Organizing Director and requires collaboration with all departments of C4D.
+• Reporting to the Organizing Director, the Organizer will serve as a key strategist for C4D’s Hartford work.
+In collaboration with the Organizing Director, the organizer will help develop and implement a long-term strategy to grow membership, leadership, and power of Hartford.
+This position requires close collaboration with the Organizing Director and strong coordination across all C4D departments.

 Responsibilities:

-• Work with Organizing Director to develop strategy in 6 month blocks that encompasses, recruitment/outreach, leadership development, and campaign engagement
+• Work with the Organizing Director to create and implement organizing strategies in six-month cycles that include recruitment/outreach, leadership development, and campaign engagement.

-• Develop political analysis of Hartford, CT and its relation to statewide politics and campaigns
+• Develop and apply political analysis of Hartford and its relationship to statewide politics and campaigns.

-• Lead the growth of a member base in Hartford
+• Lead the growth and re-establishment of an active member base in Hartford.

-• Build a multiracial base of young people aged 14-25, that centers undocumented youth as well as those who have been impacted by the immigration system
+• Build a multiracial base of young people ages 14–25, centering undocumented youth and those impacted by the immigration system.

-• Support the recruitment AND leadership development of members
+• Support the development of members through our member ladder

-• Support the development of member organizers into long term political workers in and outside of C4D
+• Support the development of member organizers into long-term political workers within and beyond C4D

-• Managing engagement of Hartford, CT during and outside of legislative session, this includes building community supports, member support for campaigns, and local actions that move us closer to campaign goals
+• Managing organizing engagement in Hartford during and outside of legislative session, this includes building community supports, member support for campaigns, and local actions that advance campaign goals

 • Legislative Session Engagement

-• Engage members in campaign launch, public hearing, member led advocacy, and other campaign activities as required
+• Engage members in campaign launches, public hearings, member-led advocacy, and other campaign activities as needed.

 • School based/University based engagement